-- SharePoint farm solutions code always runs in SharePoint server.
-Farm solutions runs within SharePoint worker process known as w3wp.exe and SharePoint sandboxed solutions code run within SharePoint sandboxed worker process SPUCWorkerProcess.exe.
-Running code in the SharePoint server is always at risks which decreases stability of SharePoint farms.
-The other problem comes with SharePoint farm solution when customers wants to upgrade to newer version of SharePoint.
-Most farm solutions developed using full trust and preform complete operations which are not so smooth while upgrading.
+- SharePoint farm solutions code always runs in a SharePoint server.
+Farm solutions run within the SharePoint worker process known as w3wp.exe and SharePoint sandboxed solutions code run within the SharePoint sandboxed worker process SPUCWorkerProcess.exe.
+Running code in the SharePoint server is always at risks which decreases the stability of SharePoint farms.
+The other problem comes with SharePoint farm solution when customers want to upgrade to a newer version of SharePoint.
+Most farm solutions developed using full trust and perform complete operations which are not so smooth while upgrading.
 Sometimes you may need to rewrite the complete solutions as well as sometimes customers are not comfortable unless properly tested in the newer versions of Microsoft.SharePoint.dll.
 Since companies delays the upgrade ultimately it affects Microsoft’s sales revenue.

-- Another problem of sandboxed solution is that it can not do impersonation.
-Code will run as current user permission, if the current user has only read access then your code can not elevate permission to do more than the permission which the current user has.
-At the same time farm solution can elevate permission by using SPSecurity.RunWithElevatedPrivileges which allows custom code to run on SHAREPOINT\SYSTEM account which has no security constraints.
-This can harm anything in the farm.
+- Another problem with the sandboxed solution is that it can not do an impersonation.
+The code will run as current user permission, if the current user has only read access then your code can not elevate permission to do more than the permission which the current user has.
+At the same time, farm solution can elevate permission by using SPSecurity.RunWithElevatedPrivileges which allows custom code to run on SHAREPOINT\SYSTEM account which has no security constraints.
+This can harm anything on the farm.

-- Another problem with farm solution is that, it requires farm administrator to install solutions and also in most of the times it requires IIS reset on all the front end servers.
+- Another problem with farm solution is that it requires a farm administrator to install solutions and also in most of the times it requires IIS reset on all the front-end servers.
 Always difficult to install, upgrade a farm or sandboxed solution.

-- Add-in codes never runs in SharePoint server.
-There are two types of add-ins: one is SharePoint hosted add-ins where the code runs inside the browser on the user’s computer because it contains only client side code.
-And the other one is provider hosted app where the code runs in a external web site and it contains server side code.
+- Add-in codes never run in a SharePoint server.
+There are two types of add-ins: one is SharePoint hosted add-ins where the code runs inside the browser on the user’s computer because it contains only client-side code.
+And the other one is a provider hosted app where the code runs in an external website and it contains server-side code.

 - Add-ins code is authenticated and runs under a distinct identity.
 Add-ins permissions can be configured independently of user permissions.